wso2/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/configure-vpns-on-the-choreo-cloud-data-plane.md

-# Configure VPNs on the Choreo Cloud Data Plane
+# Configure VPNs on the {{ product_name }} Cloud Data Plane

-Secure access to private networks from the Choreo cloud data plane is an essential use case for cloud data plane users.
+Secure access to private networks from the {{ product_name }} cloud data plane is an essential use case for cloud data plane users.

-Choreo allows this secure connection using [Tailscale](https://tailscale.com/).
-For this, Choreo provides a prebuilt Tailscale image component that can act as a forward proxy, which you can deploy in your Choreo project as a service.
+{{ product_name }} allows this secure connection using [Tailscale](https://tailscale.com/).
+For this, {{ product_name }} provides a prebuilt Tailscale image component that can act as a forward proxy, which you can deploy in your {{ product_name }} project as a service.
 This service allows you to forward traffic to your external networks via Tailscale’s peer-to-peer [WireGuard](https://tailscale.com/kb/1035/wireguard) network.

 The following diagram illustrates the high-level deployment architecture of the Tailscale pre-installed forward proxy: